nicolasgomez1/LastChaos-Control-Panel/README.md

 # Warning
 * Execution arguments for __Nksp.exe__ are 'fkzktlfgod!', probably not compatible with EP2 and below Versions.
-* Function Tool Server Replacer are bugged at the moment.

 # Pics
 __Main Panel__<br/>